 The White Paper references the EEF's evidence on effective teaching assistant deployment, specifically warning against the "velcro model" where a TA is permanently attached to one child.
 Instead, schools are encouraged to use TAs for targeted interventions, pre-teaching key vocabulary, and supporting small group work.

-In a typical classroom scenario, rather than a TA sitting next to one pupil for the entire lesson, they might spend the first 15 minutes pre-teaching vocabulary to a small group of pupils with SLCN, then circulate during independent work to check understanding using targeted questioning based on Blank's levels.
+In a typical classroom scenario, rather than a TA sitting next to one learner for the entire lesson, they might spend the first 15 minutes pre-teaching vocabulary to a small group of learners with SLCN, then circulate during independent work to check understanding using targeted questioning based on Blank's levels.

 The consultation on the White Paper closes on 18 May 2026.
 Schools should: